Call us 24/7 877-670-2421

 For more, read:

 The risk of a severe or deadly semi-truck crash for truck drivers in Indiana or Illinois is excessively high today.
 The 2023 proposed legislation would recall training requirements for CDL applicants.
 This does not help to make our roads safer for truck drivers.
+Our truck accident attorneys help victims of a truck accident injury in Fort Wayne, Hammond, Chicago and all throughout Indiana and Illinois.
 Please be careful out there!

 Contact Us